zng-ui/zng/TODO/_current.md

 # Var/Update Rewrite

 * Review every old var API, do we really need the many helper mapping stuff?
-* Implement new `Var::animate`, implement overrides.
+* Implement new `Var::animate`.
-    - Track update id and implement is_animating for all variables.
-        - Verify modify requests made inside hooks inside animations are getting the right handle
+    - Lets do it with using the modify, to be sure that the less used `Vars::animate` also works.
 * Implement RcCow::pass_trough, or replace it with something better.
 * Refactor var proc-macros to use new API.
     - Use contextualized constructors.